 For the longest time, ChatGPT’s image generator was called “Dall-E” and a separate AI.
 In fact, Dall-E predates ChatGPT.

 In March of 2025 OpenAI integrated image generation directly into its GPT-4o model.
-Its official name is GPT Image 1.
-The latest version as of December 2025 is GPT Image 1.5.
+Its official name was GPT Image 1.
+The next version arrived in December 2025 as GPT Image 1.5.
+It sped up what had until then been a fairly sluggish image generator.
+The latest version is now GPT Image 2, also known as ChatGPT Images 2.0.
+It expanded the feature’s capabilities once again.

 I explain in a separate article what makes ChatGPT’s image generation so special.
 I also show its capabilities with several examples.
+In my article on the latest version, you’ll find an infographic that demonstrates two capabilities: ChatGPT can now plan and execute more complex visualizations on its own, and research the numbers and facts behind them beforehand.
+That’s especially exciting for content creation!

 Because of its unique approach, it has unique strengths and weaknesses: